Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Mitigation

-Another line of works focuses on the technique of transfer learning \citep{zhuang2020comprehensive, azunre2021transfer, ge2024openagi, liu2024unified}.
-Transfer learning leverages knowledge learned from a pre-trained model to improve the performance of a new model on a relevant task but with fewer data points.
-More specifically, it fine-tunes a pre-trained model on the new task by updating the weights of neurons or modifying the network architecture.
+Another line of studies focuses on the technique of transfer learning \citep{zhuang2020comprehensive, azunre2021transfer, ge2024openagi, liu2024unified}.
+Transfer learning leverages knowledge learned from a pretrained model to improve the performance of a new model on a relevant task but with fewer data points.
+More specifically, it fine-tunes a pretrained model on the new task by updating the weights of neurons or modifying the network architecture.
 For example, FairDistillation \citep{delobelle2022fairdistillation}, a cross-lingual method based on knowledge distillation, is used to build smaller language models while managing specific biases.
 It leverages existing language models as a teacher, providing a richer training signal without the need for retraining from scratch.
 To avoid transferring learned correlations to new language models, it further substitutes CDA's augmentation strategy with probabilistic rules between tokens.
 Furthermore, we notice that a few works utilize multilinguality as bias mitigation \citep{ahn-oh-2021-mitigating,levy-etal-2023-comparing, nie-etal-2024-multilingual}.
 These works advocate multilingual training to mitigate biases.
 They demonstrate the effectiveness of multilinguality in reducing bias and boosting prediction accuracy \citep{nie-etal-2024-multilingual}.

-Another useful method is dropout regularization \citep{srivastava2014dropout, webster2020measuring}.
-Briefly, they explore the impact of increasing dropout parameters for BERT and ALBERT’s attention weights and hidden activations, followed by an additional phase of pre-training.
-Experiments reveal that dropout regularization reduces gender bias in these models.
+Another useful method is dropout regularization, which is studied in \citep{srivastava2014dropout, webster2020measuring}.
+Briefly, they explore the impact of increasing dropout parameters for BERT's and ALBERT’s attention weights and hidden activations, followed by an additional phase of pretraining.
+Their experiments reveal that dropout regularization reduces gender bias in these models.
 They propose that dropout disrupts the attention mechanisms in BERT and ALBERT, thereby preventing the models from learning undesirable word associations.